 - If you are apprehensive, say about the cruise, this will make seasickness worse.

 If you do get sick:

-Don't get dehydrated - small sips of what you fancy, frequently
+- Don't get dehydrated, take small sips of what you fancy (other than alcohol), frequently.

 If you do fall into the sea: and are alone, to conserve heat cross your arms across your chest and tuck your knees up under your chin (much easier if you're wearing a buoyancy aid).
-If you're with two or more others then huddle together in a circle facing inwards so that the sides of the bodies are close together (may not work in rough seas and could just crash you into each other).
+If you're with two or more others then huddle together in a circle facing inwards so that the sides of your bodies are close together to conserve heat (may not work in rough seas and could just crash you into each other).

 Cuts at sea are common and don't heal well if exposed to salt water every day.
 To minimise the risk of infection wash the wound in fresh water and protect as best as possible with plasters/micropore etc. Also if you have the know-how, suturing (or a steristrip) makes a cut waterproof and less prone to infection.